-The Challenge sees start-ups, R&D leaders and everyday innovators work ‘head to head’ with end-users of devices and treatments to jump-start new bionic discoveries and fast track new devices and treatments to transform lives…..potentially the life of someone you know.
+Our Bionics Challenge sees start-ups, R&D leaders and everyday innovators work ‘head to head’ with end-users of devices and treatments to jump-start new discoveries and fast track new bionic solutions to transform lives…potentially the life of someone you know.

 Bionic Implants & Organs

-Bio-robotic and AI-enabled organs or organ software; biofabricated tissue-engineered implants; bionic organs and organoids; nano-devices and treatments.
+Artificial, Bio-robotic and AI-enabled organs or organ software; biofabricated tissue-engineered implants; bionic organs and organoids and implantable nano-devices.

 How do we define ‘bionics’?

-A genuine bionic solution will involve a therapeutic intervention, sensory feedback and/or full or partial restoration of a human function via a prosthesis, implanted device, stent or organ aided by brain-computer or machine interfaces, implanted AI or electrical stimulation of nerves or muscles.
-Neurobionic treatments, external stimulation devices, wearables and allied health services expand the possibilities for consumers.
+A genuine bionic solution will involve a therapeutic intervention, sensory feedback and/or full or partial restoration of a human function via a prosthesis, implanted device or organ aided by brain-machine interfaces, implanted AI or electrical stimulation of nerves or muscles.
+Neurobionic treatments, external stimulation devices, wearables and allied health services expand the possibilities for road accident survivors and others.

 Building great teams, accelerating innovation